Woody Woodpecker (2017 film): Plot

-In the Pine Grove forest in Washington, Woody detects brothers Nate and Ottis Grimes, two taxidermist poachers who attempt to capture and sell him for money, and causes them to tranquilize each other.
+In the Pine Grove forest in Washington, Woody Woodpecker detects brothers Nate and Otis Grimes, two taxidermist poachers who attempt to capture and sell him for money, and causes them to tranquilize each other.
 In Seattle, Lance Walters, a real estate lawyer, gets fired, after a video of him claiming wildlife conservation is unprofitable goes viral.
 He tells his glamorous girlfriend, Vanessa, that he intends to build an investment home on a large piece of property located near the Canadian border, left to him by his grandfather.
 Lance's ex-wife Linda leaves their son Tommy with him and Vanessa, since she needs to care for her hospitalized father in Philadelphia.

 At the Pine Grove forest, Lance, Tommy, and Vanessa meet park ranger Samantha Bartlett.
 As Lance and Vanessa unpack, Tommy goes into the forest for a walk.
 There, he discovers and befriends Woody, after he gives him peanut butter cookies.
 Woody visits the family at lunchtime, and eats almost all of the food.
 Lance tries to shoo Woody away, but he accidentally wrecks the table and hits Vanessa in the face with a broom.
 The next morning, construction on the investment home begins, prompting an angered Woody to constantly cause chaos at the site.
 Later, in a nearby town, Tommy befriends a young musician named Jill, who persuades him to join her band in the annual Firefly Festival.
 Tommy is then saved from two bullies by Woody.

 As days pass, Lance grows more frustrated, because of Woody's constant annoyance, mischief, chaos, and destruction of his project, and he goes to confront Samantha at the ranger station.
 She reveals Woody is an endangered species known as the pileated red-crowned woodpecker, which was thought to be extinct for 100 years and Native Americans saw as a god of mischief and chaos.
-Lance continues with his work, but Vanessa leaves him, after Woody blows up their RV with her inside.
+Lance continues with his work, but Vanessa leaves him after Woody blows up their RV with her inside.
 Lance tries to get Nate and Ottis, who secretly still plan to sell Woody, to get rid of him, but he keeps outwitting them.
 Samantha advises Lance to make peace with Woody.
-Lance attempts to surrender to Woody, by giving him cookies, Woody agrees to let him and the workers continue with their construction, as long as he is given food every day.
+Lance attempts to surrender to Woody by giving him cookies.
+Woody agrees to let him and the workers continue with their construction, as long as he is given food every day.
 Eventually, the investment home is completed, despite excessive payment and extended scheduling.